 Local Citation Selection: 6 Important Signals to Consider

-We’ve been in the directory submissions/citations game for over 4 years.
+We’ve been in the citation and directory submissions game for over 4 years.
 In that time we have completed more than 300,000 submissions and have learned a lot along the way.

-Before we became a dedicated SEO tools business BrightLocal started off life as a search agency.
+Before we became a dedicated local SEO tools provider BrightLocal started off life as a search agency.
 In both these guises we have tested numerous approaches, solutions, internal structures and outsource partners in our quest to find citation-perfection*.

 We currently operate with a dedicated in-house team of 25 submissions agents with 6 managers who provide support, training & quality assurance.
 To make citation campaign delivery smooth & efficient we’ve built a raft of technologies to assist with submissions and tracking.
 And it works pretty well!

 There are many important parts to running an effective citation service.
 One of the most critical aspects is having a clean database of sites to submit to.
 We have over 1,600 sites in our citation database and we put a great deal of effort into optimizing this list to ensure it only contains sites that are useful, powerful & relevant.